Cardiovascular Disease Risk Factors

 What are cardiovascular disease risk factors?

-Cardiovascular disease is a broad term used to describe all conditions affecting the heart and circulatory system, including coronary heart disease, stroke, heart attack and aortic disease.
+Cardiovascular disease is a broad, umbrella term used to describe all conditions affecting the heart and circulatory system, including coronary heart disease, stroke, heart attack and aortic disease.

-Cardiovascular disease risk factors can be classified as modifiable or non-modifiable.
+Cardiovascular disease risk factors can be split into two categories: modifiable and non-modifiable.
 Non-modifiable cardiovascular disease risk factors are those that cannot be changed.
-These include a person’s age, ethnicity and family history, among other factors.
-Modifiable cardiovascular disease risk factors are those that can be reduced with altered behavior.
-By making certain lifestyle changes, at-risk individuals are able to lower their chances of developing cardiovascular disease.
+These include a person’s age, ethnicity and family history (genetics cannot be changed), among other factors.
+Modifiable cardiovascular disease risk factors are those that can be reduced or controlled with altered behavior.
+By making certain lifestyle changes, people are able to lower their chances of developing cardiovascular disease.
 Examples include smoking, diet and exercise.

 There is a genetic element to cardiovascular disease, meaning a family history of the condition is considered to be a risk factor.
-Generally, this applies if a person’s father or brother developed cardiovascular disease before the age of 55, or their mother or sister developed it before the age of 65.
+Generally, this applies if a person’s first-degree relative developed CVD at what may be considered a relatively young age.
+This is the case if the person’s father or brother developed cardiovascular disease before the age of 55, or their mother or sister developed it before the age of 65.

-Blood pressure (hypertension)
+High blood pressure (hypertension)